guard/listen/README.md

 * Limited support for symlinked directories ([#279](https://github.com/guard/listen/issues/279)):
   * Symlinks are always followed ([#25](https://github.com/guard/listen/issues/25)).
-  * Symlinked directories pointing within a watched directory are not supported ([#273](https://github.com/guard/listen/pull/273)- see [Duplicate directory errors](https://github.com/guard/listen/wiki/Duplicate-directory-errors)).
+  * Symlinked directories pointing within a watched directory are not supported ([#273](https://github.com/guard/listen/pull/273).
 * No directory/adapter-specific configuration options.
 * Support for plugins planned for future.
 * TCP functionality was removed in `listen` [3.0.0](https://github.com/guard/listen/releases/tag/v3.0.0) ([#319](https://github.com/guard/listen/issues/319), [#218](https://github.com/guard/listen/issues/218)).
 There are plans to extract this feature to separate gems ([#258](https://github.com/guard/listen/issues/258)), until this is finished, you can use by locking the `listen` gem to version `'~> 2.10'`.